mandiant/STrace/README.md

 # Plugins

 To develop your own plugins it's best to use one of the existing plugins as a base project.
 The visual studio projects are set with many very specific settings to generate free standing binaries with no dependencies.
-The non-default settings are too many to list, so simply copy one of the projects, and modify the code to add your own logic instead. **If you create a useful plugin, please submit a PR**!
+The non-default settings are too many to list, so simply copy one of the projects, and modify the code to add your own logic instead (https://stackoverflow.com/questions/884255/visual-studio-copy-project). **If you create a useful plugin, please submit a PR** !
 The more plugins that are made the more useful this system is to everyone!